crdant/serverlesspresso-replicated/CONVENTIONS.md

 - Always use the latest stable version of the Upbound AWS providers.
 - Ensure each resource includes a valid `providerConfigRef.name`.
 - Avoid using `deletionPolicy: Orphan` unless necessary.
+- Assure that the apropriate provider is included in the `cloud-providers` chart whenever you introduce a new resource.

 ---